viewizard/astromenace/README.md

 ## Work In Progress
 Yes, AstroMenace was first released in 2007, but work still in progress.
 For open source game, no need to change game's title in order to evolve.

 The main goal now is code refactoring for modern OpenGL features and new C++ standards (C++11, STL).
-Plus, I still provide AstroMenace code support, that means changes for new libs versions and new compillers versions.
+Plus, I still provide AstroMenace code support, that means changes for new libs versions and new compilers versions.

 Unfortunately, I could not provide you with any new version's release dates, since this is extremely depends from my free time and limited resources.
 Check project's [plans](https://github.com/viewizard/astromenace/projects) for more info about current progress.